mathgladiator/adama-lang/docs/docs/reference-channels-handlers-futures.md

 ### channel&lt;T&gt;.decide(who, T[])

 Similar to fetch, the decide function enables something very cool and is the recommended approach for board games.
 Decide will ask the user to pick exactly one item from the given array of options.
-This is exciting as this enables AI to auto play games, but this is outside of the topic of the documentation... for now.
+This is exciting as this enables AI to autoplay games, but this is outside the topic of the documentation... for now.